adaapp-sd3/advanced-programming-2-robbaile/README.md

 Hour 5 and Hour 6
 - Updated so that users can buy animals and they will be added to the fields that they currently have.
 - Added Some marketplace UI so that it looks bit prettier.
 This included adding a tab feature for buy/sell using react and state features.

+Hour 7
+- Added a React-Router and added a simple home page that when clicked 'Play' then renders out the game.
+This currently has a little bit of styling and will be revisited.